 Key Stage 4 / GCSE

-At KS4, the department follows Edexcel exam board specifications.
-There are three main qualifications available to pupils dependent on ability:
+At KS4, the department follows AQA exam board specifications.

-Our KS4 curriculum covers a range of texts from web-pages and magazines to poetry and of course, whole novels.
-The course will introduce pupils to works of literature from different times and cultures from around the world.
+Our KS4 curriculum covers a range of texts from web pages and magazines to poetry and of course, whole novels.
+The course will introduce pupils to works of literature from different periods.
 Through the study of these texts, pupils will develop their analytical skills and understanding of communication, context and creativity.

 The English department has secured excellent results year on year, while giving pupils the skills and experiences needed to thrive in the wider world of education and work.